jasminekayrabs/WAAD-ICA-2024/README.md

 3. **Implementation**: Developing the front-end and back-end components.
 4. **Testing**: Ensuring all functionalities work as expected and the user interface is responsive.
 5. **Deployment**: Preparing the application for deployment on a web server.

+## Deployment
+After final testing of the web application, it was deployed on Digital ocean:  http://164.90.234.155/index.html

 ## Setup and Installation
 To set up and run the project locally, follow these steps: